Horizon To Invest Partial Tax Windfall To Benefit Policyholders

 But the Tax Cut and Jobs Act of 2017, which significantly lowered the corporate tax burden, eliminated the use of AMT and called for companies that have used this formula to be refunded a portion of their payment over the next five years.
 Horizon expects to receive $550 million over this time, but has agreed to invest half of this up front, in 2018.

-(A of state CPAs found half of their corporate clients stand to benefit from the law.)
+(A recent survey of state CPAs found half of their corporate clients stand to benefit from the law.)

 Michele Siekerka, president and CEO of the New Jersey Business & Industry Association, lauded Horizon as a strong corporate citizen and commended the company for the impact this would have on the state.
 "With this action, Horizon is not only sharing its returns to its large customer base, it is also making a strong investment in the health of our citizens and the soundness of New Jersey's economy," she said.